getampt/docs/storage.md

 ```

 !!! caution
-There's 6MB payload limit for API endpoints.
-If you want to store bigger files from a user input via an API endpoint, you need to create an upload URL and upload it directly with an HTTP put command.
-Check out the docs for it [here](https://www.getampt.com/docs/storage/#upload-and-download-urls).
+There's a 6MB payload limit for API endpoints.
+If you want to store larger files from a user input via an API endpoint, you need to create an upload URL and upload it directly with an HTTP put command.
+Check out the docs [here](https://www.getampt.com/docs/storage/#upload-and-download-urls).
 !!!

 ## Reading Files